 First, check the application's status.
 If it is listed as anything other than Sent, Transmitted, Processing, or Completed, you have not completed the electronic transmission process.
 If the status is listed as Processing, you should monitor the progress of your application to see that it moves to Sent or Transmitted within 24 hours.
 If it does not, you should notify LSAC Technical Support.
 If the status is listed as Shopping Cart, you must complete the checkout process before your application will be sent to LSAC.
 Once sent, applications can take up to 48 hours to be processed and transmitted to the law schools, depending on server load and other variables.
 It is your responsibility to check and ensure that you have completed all the necessary steps to transmit your application.

-The "confirmation of transmission" e-mails are generated automatically.
-If you are not receiving them, you should check to make sure that your e-mail address is correct in your LSAC.org account or that they are not getting caught in your spam filter.
+The "confirmation of transmission" emails are generated automatically.
+If you are not receiving them, you should check to make sure that your email address is correct in your LSAC.org account or that they are not getting caught in your spam filter.
 You can verify that the application was transmitted by logging into your account and opening the specific law school application that you transmitted; it should say Transmitted next to the name of the law school.

-Law schools can specify to LSAC the date and time of day (Eastern Time) they wish to stop the transmission of electronic applications.
+Law schools specify the date and time of day (Eastern Time) they wish to stop the transmission of electronic applications.
 Information about these deadlines is included in the application instructions of the individual law schools, and to the right of the school name in Active Applications, as well as on the law school's website.
 The time of day for the deadline can be different from other law schools.
 Please check the law school's website for the day and time of their deadline.

-Applications can take up to 48 hours to be processed for transmission by LSAC.
-For the most part, they will be processed sooner than that, but if LSAC's servers become overburdened due to excessive use, some applications may take the full 48 hours.
 It is highly recommended that you not wait until the last minute to transmit your applications.
 Internet slowness, server problems at your ISP or elsewhere, or other issues beyond LSAC's control may occur, resulting in the deadline passing without your application being transmitted.
 Once the deadline has passed, the time stamp cannot be changed, so please pay careful attention to deadline dates.
 Once LSAC transmits an application, it can be immediately accessed by the law school, although it is up to the school how often they review incoming applications.